My former cruiser I had for 5

 member of the Williamsport Emergency Management Agency "AKA Civil Defense".
 With becoming a Ham in 1993 I was 12 years old at the time which is when one of the things that got me started in Public Safety.
 Starting with EMA with RACES ARES SKYWARN when I became a ham and Williamsport EMA at the same time, I was assigned to the Hepburn Twp VFC in January 1996 to do Ham Radio communications back to Lycoming County EOC/9-1-1 during the 96 flood.
 This is when I extended my service to the fire dept as a junior and then Fire Police Officer and a short time later elected as Fire Police Captain for 10 years.

-School District since September 1998 (3 months after I graduated) as a custodian except for 2 years as I did Security/School Police (which my Grandfather also
+School District since September 1998 (3 months after I graduated high school) as a custodian.
+For almost 2 years I did Security/School Police after job cuts (which my Grandfather also

 My ICQ number is 9983874, MSN/hotmail Messenger screen name is KB3AWQ......
 AOL's AIM Messenger Screen Name is LTEMA....